 Top 10 Russell Westbrook Rookie Cards

 The triple-double machine has proven to be an elite option in the NBA, pushing Russell Westbrook rookie cards to new heights.
 With Kevin Durant making the move to the Golden State Warriors, Westbrook has firmly established himself as the face of the Oklahoma City Thunder franchise.
-As such, Russel Westbrook's earliest cards are seeing strong interest from collectors and moving higher.
+Showing the full transformation, he also earned MVP honors for the 2016-17 season.
+As such, Russell Westbrook's earliest cards are seeing strong interest from collectors, and moving higher.

 The guide below highlights the most popular and valuable rookies for Westbrook, including all the signed versions.
 For more choices, view a full Russell Westbrook rookie card checklist in our detailed player profile.